From Diffen

 $americanPrayer->price = 22;

-$americanPrayer->printPrice(); /* outputs The price of this CD is 22 dollars */
+$americanPrayer->printPrice(); /* prints: The price of this Vinyl Record is 22 dollars */

 Note that in this example, $catch22 and $americanPrayer are 2 objects.
 Objects are instances of a class.
 They share the common structure that the class defines.
 This common structure consists of the properties ($itemType and $price in the above example) and methods (functions; printPrice() in the above example) of the class.
 However, the properties of different objects may be different.